MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-sharing-02.md

 ## Congratulations

-You have successfully created a Photon PUN application and connected it to your Unity project.
+You have successfully created a PUN application and connected it to your Unity project.
 Your next step is to allow connections with other users so that multiple users can see each other.

 [Next Tutorial: 3.
 Connecting multiple users](mr-learning-sharing-03.md)